HMuraja/p5-book-review/README.md

     - [x] **Acceptance Criteria 1:** List all comment instances.
     - [x] **Acceptance Criteria 2:** Filter comment instances based on the review.
 - **How the Criteria was tested**:
-    - Extension */comments/* was added to the root url.
+    - Extension */comments/* was added to the root URL.
     - It was confirmed that all comment instances were visible.
     - The filtering functionality was tested by selecting a review book title name from the filters rendered by the DRF UI.
     - The filtering worked as expected and displayed only the instances for the review selected.